Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 140. **Good things ahead!**
-- DAY: Saturday, Showered, Mom called me and we talked a
+- DAY: Saturday, Showered, Mom called me she was a little sick from cold

 gotta lock in in nsbe, hopefully